sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 chmod -R 777 /data
 ```

-Copy you local state.json file into the newly created storage directory
+Copy you local state.json file into the newly created storage directory.
 PuTTY has the utility [pscp](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to transfer files securely

+You need to start a Command shell from your development machine, locate the file and transfer to the unix machine

 Usage
-`pscp [options] source [source...] [user@]host:target`
+`pscp [options] source user@host:target`

-## Create and associate the Edge Gateway with the downstream devices in IoT Central
+## Create the Edge Gateway and downstream devices

+This step will guide you on how to add the LvaEdge gateway template to IoT Central and associate it with the downstream devices using relationships.

 ### Create a Device Template for the Lva Edge Gateway